myfanwybr/leaflet-challenge/README.md

 The assignment was to visit the USGS GeoJSON Feed page and pick a data set about earthquakes to visualize with Leaflet.
 <br>
-I chose a data set o earthquakes of magnitude 1.0+ over the last 7 days.
+I chose a data set of earthquakes of magnitude 1.0+ over the last 7 days.

 <img src="images/render.png">